OfficeDev/O365-EDU-Tools/EDUGraphAPIs/api_overview.md

-# Microsoft Education Graph API :  Preview
+# Working with Edu assignments and rostering in Microsoft Graph

-## Introduction

 **Microsoft Graph Education Endpoint is available for private preview : https://graph.microsoft.com/beta/education/**